-This paper contributes to three strands of the literature, namely, empirical transferable utility (TU) match- ing, endogenous merger analysis, and recent industrial policy and antitrust studies in the shipping industry.
-First, this paper contributes to the literature on empirical TU matching.
-See the recent methodological development in Agarwal and Budish (2021).
-The most related econometric model is Fox (2010, 2018), whose model has been applied to other empirical topics such as banking merger (Akkus et al. 2015, Chen and Song 2013), faculty room allocation (Baccara et al. 2012), executive and ﬁrm matching (Pan 2017), and buyer and seller relationships in the broadcast television industry (Stahl 2016).
-These papers have applied the matching maximum score estimator proposed by Fox (2010, 2018) to two-sided many-to-many and one-to-one matching in a TU matching environment.
-We apply ethe approach to merger waves in the global container shipping industry from its inception by dividing the history into three regimes based on institutional knowledge and data period.
-As far as we know, our paper is the ﬁrst paper to illustrate historical transitions of assortativeness of observed variables using long panel data.
+This study contributes to three strands of the literature: empirical transferable utility (TU) matching, endogenous merger analysis, and recent industrial policy and antitrust studies in the shipping industry.
+First, it contributes to the literature on empirical TU matching.
+For more recent methodological developments, see Agarwal and Budish (2021).
+The most related econometric model is Fox (2010, 2018), whose model has been applied to other empirical topics such as banking mergers (Akkus et al. 2015, Chen and Song 2013), faculty room allocations (Baccara et al. 2012), executive and ﬁrm matching (Pan 2017), and buyer and seller relationships in the broadcast television industry (Stahl 2016).
+These studies applied the matching maximum score estimator proposed by Fox (2010, 2018) to two-sided many-to-many and one-to-one matching in a TU-matching environment.
+We apply this approach to merger waves in the global container shipping industry from its inception by dividing its history into three regimes based on institutional knowledge and data periods.
+To the best of our knowledge, our study is the first to illustrate the historical transitions of assortativeness of observed variables using long panel data.

-Second, this paper contributes to the literature on endogenous merger ianalysis.
-Endogenous merger analysis in the industrial organization literature is divided into dynamic and static matching models.
+Second, it contributes to the literature on endogenous merger analyses.
+Endogenous merger analysis in the industrial organization literature can be divided into dynamic and static matching models.
 In terms of dynamic matching models, they follow Gowrisankaran (1999).
 Conversely, using a static matching model, Uetake and Watanabe (2019) developed an empirical two-sided non-transferred utility matching model with externalities using moment inequalities and investigated the eﬀect of entry deregulation on the “with whom”-decisions of bank mergers by the Riegle-Neal Act.
-Akkus et al. (2015) tackled the same ActAct with a ﬀdiﬀerent approach.
+Akkus et al. (2015) address the same issue using a different approach.
 They added transfer data and constructed a one-to-one matching model with transfer utility and found that merger value increased from cost eﬃciencies in overlapping markets, relaxing regulations, and the network eﬀects exhibited by acquirer-target matching.
-Our paper follows Akkus et al. (2015) and focuses on endogenous mergers in a single, static, large matching market for each regime and ﬁesquantiﬁes the relative importance of tonnage capacity and geographical proximity, which are the main economic forces driving ﬁrms to pursue mergers to gain cost ﬃeﬃciency in the shipping industry (Notteboom 2004).
-In addition, we compare historical transitions of the relative importance of the variables to derive potentially ﬀdiﬀerent merger incentives behind merger waves in the industry.
+Our study follows Akkus et al. (2015) and focuses on endogenous mergers in a single, static, large matching market for each regime, quantifying the relative importance of tonnage capacity and geographical proximity, which are the main economic forces driving firms to pursue mergers to gain cost efficiency in the shipping industry (Notteboom 2004).
+In addition, we compare the historical transitions in the relative importance of the variables to derive the potentially different merger incentives behind merger waves in the industry.